jannameldorf/HE-fibroblast-detection/README.md

 sbatch run_fibroblast_pipeline.sh <slide_name.svs>
 ```

 Where <slide_name.svs> is located in slides/.
-The pipeline will:
+The pipeline will:\
-Tile/Prep the WSI (generates patches in patches/).
+1. Tile/Prep the WSI (generates patches in patches/).\
-Run HEIP to segment nuclei/cells in patches_seg/.
+2. Run HEIP to segment nuclei in patches_seg/.\
-Merge cell predictions into a single GeoJSON (patch_merging.py).
+3. Merge cell predictions into a single GeoJSON (patch_merging.py).\
-Classify fibroblasts using the Random Forest model (run_fibroblast_classifier.py).
+4. Classify fibroblasts using the Random Forest model (run_fibroblast_classifier.py).\
-Dilate fibroblast outlines to approximate cytoplasm (fibroblast_dilation.py).
+5. Dilate fibroblast outlines to approximate cytoplasm (fibroblast_dilation.py).

 Output:
 The final outlines are saved in cells/<slide_name>_fibroblasts_dilated.geojson, which can be imported into QuPath v0.5+ for visualization.

+**Notes**

+Recommended Slide Magnification is 40×.\
+Depending on slide size, tissue coverage, and available hardware, the pipeline can be time-intensive.
+GPU acceleration is supported by HEIP if available, reducing inference time significantly.

-For questions related to this codebase and pipeline, please open an Issue or contact the corresponding authors as listed in the paper:
+For questions related to this codebase and pipeline, please open an Issue or contact the corresponding authors as listed in the paper:\
 NNMT inhibition prevents cancer-associated fibroblast-mediated immunosuppression (not yet published)

 Thank you for using this pipeline!